UANATACA/RA-REPO/ra_gui.md

     }

 At this point, the workflow progress will depend on the video-identification process taken place on client side.
-Its successful completion will change request status from **VIDEOPENDING** to **VIDEOREVIEW**. </br>
+Its successful completion will change request status to **VIDEOREVIEW**. </br>

 <blockquote style="background-color: #faf3ac; border-color: #5a5a5a; color: #3b3b3b;">⚠ In case the process is not totally completed or has failed for any reason, the request will change to <b>VIDEOINCOMPLETE</b> or <b>VIDEOERROR</b> respectively.</blockquote>